christineymshen/BME_main/README.md

 # BME_main
-Reproducible codes for simulation results in article Bayesian Model Evaluation using p-values.

 This repo contains codes for simulation study results for the manuscript "Bayesian Model Evaluation using $p$-values".

 These codes were run on a computing cluster using slurm array jobs.